-Chambers has an illustrious history extending back to the 19th century, including famous barristers and trials.
-Two amongst the former, Lord Carson and Lord Darling, became Law Lords.
-In the 1950s and 1960s Megarry’s Rent Acts was edited here.
-Building on its eminent tradition, Chambers is a forward-thinking set which prides itself on combining excellence and high standards with pragmatism and helpfulness.
+This set of chambers has an illustrious history extending back to the 19th century, including famous barristers and trials.
+Two amongst former members are Edward Carson, who became a Law Lord, and Mr. Justice Darling.
+For many years Woodfall on the Law of Landlord and Tenant was edited here.
+Building on this eminent tradition, we are a forward-thinking set which prides itself on combining excellence and high standards with pragmatism and helpfulness.

 Our barristers practise in courts at all levels throughout the country representing a wide range of individuals and institutions.
 Our clients range from small, high street solicitors, large City firms and local authorities, to members of the public, who instruct us directly on a Public Access basis.
 Members of Chambers offer foreign languages and expertise in foreign law, including Islamic law

 All our barristers have formidable legal skills – which they complement with being approachable and friendly.
 Our team’s legal strengths, diverse backgrounds and healthy gender balance combine to offer services appreciated by our many different clients.